federicoambrosino/web-site/_posts/notes/2017-08-06-note-on-simple-eoms-for-edgb-dcs.md

 \right]
 \end{align}
 </div>
-with some arbitrary coupling function F, and some dimensional parameter $$\ell$$.
+with some arbitrary coupling function F, and some dimensionless perturbation parameter $$\varepsilon$$.
 Now this above curvature combination might seem arbitrary, but it's actually the 4-dimensional Euler density (see e.g. [Bob McNees's notes](http://jacobi.luc.edu/Useful.html#EulerDensities)).
 It's more natural to write that as